A Sheaf-Theoretic Construction of Shape Space: Introduction and Main Results

 \section{Introduction and Main Results}

 Shape spaces are intended to provide a single framework for comparing shapes.
-Different shapes are rendered as different points in shape space and comparisons of shapes can be formalized in terms of distances between points.
-Often one wants to decorate shape space with extra structure, such as a set of landmarks (as in the Kendall approach \cite{Kendall77,Kendall84}) or with a choice of parameterization (as in the Grenander approach \cite{DepuisGrenander98}), but this extra structure is regarded as lying orthogonal to the base manifold of shapes; see Figure \ref{fig:Shape Spaces}.
-Fiber bundles provide a language for formalizing this orthogonality and can be used to unify Kendall's and Grenander's constructions, as reviewed below, but they are limiting as well.
+Different shapes are rendered as different points in shape space and comparisons of shapes can be formalized in terms of distances between these different points.
+One of the first examples of a shape space was pioneered in \cite{Kendall77,Kendall84} and takes the perspective that two shapes can be compared by first placing landmarks down on each shape.
+If these landmarks are related by a similarity transformation---a rotation or dilation---then they are regarded as the same shape.
+Non-identical shapes are then compared in an appropriately defined quotient space, assuming the number of landmarks are the same.
+Another popular model of shape space dispenses with the landmark selection process and considers shapes as immersed submanifolds \cite{cervera} and then tries to compare them via diffeomorphisms of the ambient space, possibly generated by some optimal transport or control problem \cite{DepuisGrenander98}.

+However, common to both the landmark and diffeomorphism-based approaches to shape space is a quotient operation that naturally lends a fiber bundle structure to these data representations and comparisons.
+Fiber bundles provide a convenient mathematical language for shape comparison, but previous work \cite{Jost-fiber} also illustrates their insufficiency for general morphological comparison.
+Indeed, the implicit assumption for both of these models---and many more models for shape space discussed below in Section \ref{sec:prior-shape-space}---is that the shapes under consideration have the same topology.

-Implicit in both the Kendall and Grenander approach to shape space is the assumption that each pair of shapes can be related to one another via one-to-one correspondences; for Kendall these are correspondences of landmarks, and for Grenander these are smooth diffeomorphisms.
-These assumptions severely limit the applicability of these approaches to many datasets of interest.
+This assumption severely limits the applicability of these approaches to many datasets of interest.
 For example, in a dataset of fruit fly wings, some mutant flies have extra lobes of veins \cite{Miller}; or, in a dataset of brain arteries, many of the arteries cannot be continuously mapped to each other \cite{bendich2016}.
-Indeed, in large databases such as MorphoSource and Phenome10K \cite{Boyer:2016aa,Goswami:2015aa}, the CT scans of skulls across many clades are not diffeomorphic.
-Consequently, there is a real need for a shape space that does not require correspondences and diffeomorphisms.
+Indeed, in large databases such as MorphoSource and Phenome10K \cite{Boyer:2016aa,Goswami:2015aa}, the CT scans of skulls across many clades are not diffeomorphic or even homeomorphic.
+Although some methods have been developed to address these issues, a general theory of shape comparison is still lacking.